feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     transformer = DropHighPSIFeatures(split_col='group', cut_off=['A', 'C', 'E'])
     basis, test = transformer._split_dataframe(X)

+#TODO: can we showcase transform and the remaining attributes? consider if it is possible to add a plot with a feature distribution that changes and one that does not.

 Case 5: split data based on unique values (split_distinct)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A variant to the previous example is the use of the `split_distinct` functionality.
-In that case, the split is not done based on the number observations from
+In this case, the split is not done based on the number observations from
-`split_col` but from the number of distinct values in split_col.
+`split_col` but from the number of distinct values in the reference variable indicated
+in `split_col`.

 A real life example for this case is when dealing with groups of different sizes
 like customers income classes ('1000', '2000', '3000', '4000', ...).
 Split_distinct allows to control the numbers of classes in the basis and test
 dataframes regardless of the number of observations in each class.

+#TODO: could we try to capture some of the above example in the toy data?

 .. code:: python